solidusio/solidus/guides/promotions/promotion-actions.md

 Your promotion action must implement the `perform(options = {})` method.
 This method should return a boolean that declares whether the action was applied successfully.
+We also recommend that you define a `remove_from(order)` method.
+See the
+[`Spree::Promotion::Actions::CreateItemAdjustments`][create-item-adjustments]
-It is also recommend to define a `remove_from(order)` method as well.
-See the [`Spree::Promotion::Actions::CreateItemAdjustments`][create-item-adjustments] class for an example of these method definitions.
+class for an example of these method definitions.